proudmonkey/HelpMate.Core/README.md

 }
 ```

 As you could probably guessed, the implementation in the preceding code is somewhat similar to `DateTime.TryParse()`.
 Yes it similar and in fact it uses `DateTime.TryParse()` method under the hood.
-The goal here is to make your code much cleaner and short.
+The goal is to provide convenience and to make your code much cleaner and shorter.

 # Available Extension Methods